-Love [Draw a circle of inclusion around] your enemies (Matt.
-5: 44; Luke 6:27.)

-For the vast majority of Christians since the time of Christ, who derive great comfort from the famous assertion, there is a footnote theology at work right in that all-time favourite passage: Except our enemies.
+At its starkest, the Western religious tradition has sanctioned or directed unimaginable violence against countless millions throughout its history (107 millions in this century alone) in the name of the sacred, in the name of Jesus, who nonetheless taught and exemplified consistently: "Love [Draw a circle of inclusion around] your enemies (Matt.
+5: 44; Luke 6:27.)"
+For the vast majority of Christians since the time of Christ, who derive great comfort from the famous assertion, "For God so loved the world...
+(John 3:16)," there is a footnote theology at work right in that all-time favourite passage: "Except our enemies."
 They may and must be mercilessly slaughtered.
-Such is one dominant legacy of Christendom persistent right to the end of the 20th century.
+Such is the dominant legacy of Christendom persistent right to the end of the 20th century.